 Women have more abundant fat stores and more preferentially utilize fat stores compared to skeletal muscle stores[67].
 Therefore, fat reserves are more depleted in women, whereas men have a more depleted skeletal muscle mass[68].
 Moreover, sex hormone differences may play a role in the way skeletal muscle is turned over[69].
 These factors may explain the sex-specific differences in the prevalence and pathophysiology of sarcopenia in patients with cirrhosis.
 These differences may influence the use of sarcopenia to assess nutritional status and on the utility of a sarcopenia-based prognostic score.

-CONCLUSION AND PERSPECTIVES
+CONCLUSION

 In view of emerging findings linking sarcopenia with a poor outcome in cirrhotic patients, adopting sarcopenia as a surrogate marker appears to be an appealing approach to prognostication in cirrhosis.
 Furthermore, sarcopenia determined by cross-sectional imaging-based muscular assessment is objective and reproducible and reflects nutritional and functional status, which is not included in current cirrhosis prognostic models.
 Accumulating evidence suggests a compelling rationale for the review of current prognostic scoring systems as well as the incorporation of sarcopenia into prognostic models for patients with cirrhosis.
 Although awareness of the effects of sarcopenia on the outcome of cirrhotic patients is increasing, there are many practical challenges to the application of these findings.
 Further studies are required to validate the methodology of quantifying muscle mass using cross-sectional imaging and to derive optimal gender specific cutoffs of the muscle mass index as a determinant of mortality in cirrhotic patients.